 Gravel Patio UPDATE July 2018

-Are you making a gravel patio?
+Are you making a DIY patio with gravel?
 I want to see your results!!
 Share your pics over at http://facebook.com/smartfundiy

 Got questions?
 Please post them in the comments!